-We spent five days here.
+We spent five days in Rome.
 My mornings were spent gathering breakfast items from markets and bakery.
-There was this mouthwatering bakery that sold slices and pastries by the slab.
+There was a bakery that made mouthwatering slices by the slab.
 You just chose how much you wanted.

-When I ordered a decadent ricotta slice, it was delivered to me in a huge chunk cut from the slab.
+When I ordered a decadent ricotta slice, it was delivered to me in a huge chunk cut.

-We had a fully equipped kitchen which made meal preparation a dream, and with two kids it cut down on costs and was convenient.
-The supermarket was only a couple of streets away, and I thoroughly enjoyed visiting there.
+There was a fully equipped kitchen in our apartment that made meal preparation a dream.
+With two kids it cut down on costs and was convenient.
+The supermarket was only a couple of streets away, and I enjoyed visiting there daily too.
 Yep, there’s that thing again with supermarkets and me.

-I made Caesar salads with roasted chicken, created antipasto platters when we felt like a light evening meal, bruschetta with toppings of not only tomato and basil but roasted eggplant and tapenades too.
-I loved it.
+I made Caesar salads with roasted chicken, created antipasto platters for light evening meals instead of going out to eat.
+There was bruschetta with toppings of not only tomato and basil but roasted eggplant and tapenade too.
+Yum!

 Restaurants and Cafes

-If we wanted to eat out there was a myriad of restaurants and cafes encompassing the square where you could sit and watch the passing passegiata.
-I love people watching.
+If we wanted to eat out there was a myriad of restaurants and cafes encompassing the square where we sat people watching.

-Or spend a pleasant afternoon sipping a coffee or wine at one of the café bars, catching up on all things online using the free wifi, and sitting back and relaxing.
+Or I spent pleasant afternoons sipping a coffee or wine, at one of the café bars, catching up on all things online using the free wifi.

 My favourite restaurant was not in the main area, but one of the side streets close to our apartment.
-We ate there a couple of times, and it did not disappoint.
+We ate there a couple of times, and it was delicious both times.

-Waiting for a couple of hours in the hot sun became exhausting, and the kids started to jump up and down in need of a bathroom.
+Waiting for a couple of hours in the hot sun became exhausting, and the kids desperately needed a bathroom.
 Not typically something they do for visitors, but the young waiter at the restaurant could see we were desperate and let us in.